A list of characters in Far Cry 4.

 - Affably Evil:

 - Pagan Min seems to be very friendly towards Ajay.
 This is right after murdering a soldier in front of him for shooting at the bus he was on, and just before kidnapping him.
 With blood still all over his face.
-A secret ending shows Min personally transporting Ajay to the site where his mother wanted to be put to rest.
-Even in the ending, the only retribution he reaps upon Ajay is taking the helicopter he used to get out, even going so far as to call a "do-over" after all of the pain Ajay has caused him.
+In the secret ending, should Ajay just wait for him to return as instructed, Min personally transports Ajay to the site where his mother wanted to be put to rest, allowing him to finish his business without issue.
+Even in the "Negotiate" ending, the only retribution he reaps upon Ajay is taking the helicopter he used to get out, even going so far as to call a "do-over" after all of the pain Ajay has caused him.

 - That being said, his friendly disposition is every bit as phony as you would expect from a Bond-esque evil dictator if you're not Ajay or maybe one of a select few of his employees.
 Part of what sets the game's conflict in motion is the fact that Ajay has no way to distinguish between the two tropes, and has no reason to believe that he's any safer from Min's wrath than anyone else.